davidyemo/Azure-Labs/Labs/Lab_9c Implement Azure Container Apps.md

 Lab_9c Implement Azure Container Apps

+This lab focused on deploying and managing Azure Container Apps to run scalable containerized applications in a managed environment.

 Task 1: Create and Configure an Azure Container App and Environment

 An Azure Container App named `my-app` was created in the East US region under the resource group `az104-rg9`.
 A new Container Apps Environment named `my-environment` was also created.
 The deployment used the quickstart image “Simple hello world container” to initialize the app.
 After configuration, the app was reviewed and deployed successfully in the Azure portal.